jepler/u3-7i90/README.md

 ## Design Files

-(to be added)

-The board was designed in Eagle 7.1.
+The board was designed in Eagle 6.6.
 The board files may not be readable in earlier versions.

 ## Assembling and installing the board